Virtual Khovanov homology using cobordisms: Computer talk

 In this section we show some basic calculations with a computer program we have written.
-The program is a MATHEMATICA (see \cite{wolf}) package called \textit{vKh.m}.
+The program is a MATHEMATICA (see~\cite{wolf}) package called \textit{vKh.m}.
 There is also a notebook called \textit{vKh.nb}.
+Both and some calculation results are available online on the author's homepage\footnote{{\tt http://xwww.uni-math.gwdg.de/dtubben/vKh.htm}}.

 The input data is a v-link diagram in a \textit{circuit notation}, i.e. the classical \textit{planar diagram notation}, but we allow v-crossings.
-Hence the input data is a string of labelled $X$, i.e crossings are presented as symbols $X_{ijkl}$ where the numbers are increasing as we go around each v-link component and the edges around the crossing start counting from the lower incoming and proceeding counterclockwise.
-We denote such a diagram with CD[X[i,j,k,l],...,X[m,n,o,p]].
+Hence, the input data is a string of labelled $X$, i.e crossings are presented by symbols $X_{ijkl}$ where the numbers are obtained by numbering the edges of the v-link diagram, and the edges around the crossing start counting from the lower incoming edge and proceed counterclockwise.
+We denote such a diagram by CD[X[i,j,k,l],...,X[m,n,o,p]].

-After starting MATHEMATICA and loading our package vKh.m, we type in the unknot from Figure \ref{figure0-5}, the classical and virtual Trefoil.
-Our notation follows the notation of J.~Green in his nice \textit{table of virtual knots} (see \cite{jgreen}).
+After starting MATHEMATICA and loading our package vKh.m, we type in the unknot from Fig.~\ref{figure0-big}, the classical and virtual trefoil.
+Our notation follows the notation of Green in his nice \textit{table of virtual knots}\footnote{J.~Green, A Table of Virtual Knots, {\tt http://www.math.toronto.edu/drorbn/Students/GreenJ/} (2004)}.

 {\In Unknot:= CD[X[1,3,2,4], X[2,1,3,4]]; Knot21 := CD[X[1,3,2,4], X[4,2,1,3]];\\ Knot36 := CD[X[1,5,2,4], X[5,3,6,2], X[3,1,4,6]];} 2mm